 All pizza aside, there’s also the Scottish National Portrait Gallery, The Scott Monument, Calton Hill, Prices Street and George Street (great for shopping!); and Edinburgh’s farmers market.

 Psst, wanna get outta the city?
 Head to the Scottish Highlands to explore Loch Ness and Glencoe with Get Your Guide!
 This is a memorable day trip tour that’ll take you through the incredible Highlands, to several amazing Scottish castles, and across Loch Ness in a wondrous boat tour.

-14. Do The Scottish Whiskey Experience
+14. Do The Scotch Whisky Experience

 You can learn more about that here.

 15. Visit the Writers’ Museum

 If you’re a big book person who loves all or one of these three great Scottish writers – Robert Burns, Sir Walter Scott and Robert Louis Stevenson — then you need to head over to the Writers’ Museum!

 Nestled away in a quiet close of the Royal Mile, this is one of the more underrated things to do in Edinburgh!

 16. Uncover the Magic on a Harry Potter Tour